truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLISessions.md

 {{< expand "Identifying sessions" "v" >}}

 #### Description
 The `id` command does not require entering properties or arguments.
 Enter the command, then press <kbd>Enter</kbd>.
 The command returns a table of recent and active session IDs.

 #### Usage

-From the CLI Auth namespace prompt, enter:
+From the CLI prompt, enter:

 ` auth sessions id`

 {{< expand "Command Example" "v" >}}
 ```
-auth> sessions id
+auth sessions id
 +--------------------------------------+
 | id                                   |
 +--------------------------------------+